- This post contains affiliate links. Read more here.

 The Basics of Canine Nutrition

-The Association of American Feed Control Officials (AAFCO) has determined the minimal requirements for key nutrients in dogs.
-AAFCO recommendations state a minimum of 22% protein for canine growth and reproduction (puppies and lactating females) and an 18% minimum for adult dogs.
+The Association of American Feed Control Officials (AAFCO) has determined the minimum requirements for key nutrients in dogs.
+AAFCO recommends a minimum of 22% protein for canine growth and reproduction (puppies and lactating females) and an 18% minimum for adult dogs.
 For fat, these numbers are 8% and 5%, respectively.

-To meet these requirements, feed your dog a high-quality food made with real, whole-food sources of these nutrients.
-Animal protein like meat or poultry should be the focus with higher than average fat and limited carbohydrate content.
-Keep in mind as well that not all dog foods have the same calorie content, so it’s a good idea to compare the calories per cup to the feeding recommendations according to your dog’s age and weight.
+To meet these requirements, the best food for Yorkies is a high-quality dog food made with real, whole-food sources.
+Animal protein like meat or poultry should be the focus.
+The food should also have higher-than-average fat and limited carbohydrate content.
+Not all dog foods have the same calorie content, so it’s a good idea to compare the calories per cup to the feeding recommendations for your dog’s age and weight.

-Remember that AAFCO standards exist to encourage commercial pet food products to adhere to minimum nutritional requirements.
+AAFCO standards exist to encourage commercial pet food products to adhere to minimum nutritional requirements.
 You’ll probably agree, however, that your dog deserves more than the bare minimum.
 Checking for an AAFCO statement of nutritional adequacy on the label is a good way to weed out the really bad dog foods, but the statement itself isn’t a wholesale guarantee of quality.
 That’s why it’s worth putting in the time and research to better understand the world of canine nutrition.
 Once you understand the basics, you can make an educated decision in picking the best food for your Yorkie.

 - The Dog Food Project, an online reference with exhaustive information about everything from dog nutrition to common dog food ingredients to avoid